mattearly/dmpower2/README.md

-# DMPOWER
+# dmpower-dungeons-and-dragons-5e

-DMPOWER is a Dungeons & Dragons 5th edition toolkit for Dungeon Masters.
+[dmpower](https://github.com/mattearly/dmpower-dungeons-and-dragons-5e) is a Dungeons & Dragons 5th edition toolkit for Dungeon Masters.
 Its primary use is to hasten game prep and on the fly assistance.
 DMPOWER runs in a terminal window and prompts all available options.

 ## Main Features